Post may contain Amazon or other affiliate links

 The smooth texture and mild flavor make soy milk a nutritious dairy alternative in beverages, smoothies, and both sweet and savory foods.
 Avoid soy milk if you have a soy allergy, or if you have health problems related to an imbalance of estrogen.

-There are so many brands of soy milk out there, but I prefer the 365 organic from Whole Foods.
+There are so many brands of soy milk out there, but we prefer the 365 organic from Whole Foods.

 Walnut Milk